-Crimes under this code section are sometimes referred to as “dine and dash” offenses.
+Crimes under this code section are sometimes referred to as “dine and dash” or "defrauding an inkeeper" offenses.

 - After Miquel finishes an expensive meal at a restaurant, he takes off in his car after telling the waiter he forgot his credit card in the auto.

 - Beth convinces a gas station attendant to turn on the pump (because she left her purse in the car), but then quickly leaves the station without paying once her tank is full.

 - Andrew uses fraud to convince a hotel to let him stay a few nights, and then checks out without paying.